South Korea's president formally ousted by court

 Prosecutors have arrested and indicted a slew of high-profile figures over the scandal, including Park's confidante Choi Soon-sil, top Park administration officials and Samsung heir Lee Jae-yong.
 But Park has avoided a direct investigation thanks to a law that gives a sitting president immunity from prosecution for most of alleged crimes.

 Since she's now no longer in power, prosecutors can summon, question and possibly arrest her.
 Her critics want to see Park appear on TV while dressed in prison garb, handcuffed and bound like others involved in the scandal.
-But some analysts worry that could create a backlash by conservatives.
+But some analysts worry that could create a backlash by conservatives ahead of the presidential vote.

 Even after the election, imprisoning Park could still be a burden for a new government, which must pursue national unity to overcome security, economic and other problems, said Chung Jin-young, a professor at Kyung Hee University.
 Others say it won't be difficult.